tsgates/arch-wiki-markdown/wiki/WeeChat.md

 lower.
 For example, if you're using freenode you'll need to set /set irc.server.freenode.ssl_dhkey_size 1024

-Note: Different servers may have a different port than 6697 - this is server specific.
+Note:Different servers may have a different port than 6697 - this is server specific.

 Tips and Tricks